ImageMagick/Usage-Markdown/crop/index.md

 However as you can see the the canvas (or page) of the image has been filled with the background color by "`-mosaic`".

 An alternative is to use "`-layers merge`" (see [Layer Merge](../layers/#merge)), which merges the multiple layer images into a new layer image just large enough to hold all the given images.
-That is the virtual canvas is not filled in, as "`-mosaic`" or "`-flatten`" layering methods would.
+That is, the virtual canvas is not filled in, as "`-mosaic`" or "`-flatten`" layering methods would.

 ~~~
 convert tiles_[0-3].gif -background none -layers merge  tiles_layered.gif